Last updated on March 31st, 2026 at 11:33 am

 This is Baisakhi—a festival that brings together history, spirituality, and the joy of harvest.

+Baisakhi usually falls on April 14, and on April 15 once every thirty-six years.
 Baisakhi has traditionally been celebrated in Punjab and marks the first harvest of the year.
-Since 1699, it is also celebrated as the day of creation of the Khalsa Panth.
+Since 1699, it has also been celebrated as the day of the creation of the Khalsa Panth.

-What is Baisakhi and Why is it Celebrated?
+What is Baisakhi, and why is it celebrated?

-A Harvest Festival
+1. A Harvest Festival

 For farmers in Punjab, Baisakhi marks the joyous occasion of harvesting the ripened wheat crop.
 It’s a time to celebrate hard work, offer gratitude for the harvest, and pray for prosperity in the coming year.

-The Birth of the Khalsa
+2. The Birth of the Khalsa

 Baisakhi also commemorates a defining moment in Sikh history.
 On this day in 1699, Guru Gobind Singh established the Khalsa Panth—a brotherhood of initiated Sikhs dedicated to upholding righteousness, equality, and justice.